danielbodnar/awesome-stars/README.md

 ## contributions-welcome

+- [Blockception/VSCode-Bedrock-Development-Extension](https://github.com/Blockception/VSCode-Bedrock-Development-Extension) - An extension that provides support for files such as: .mcfunction, .json and .lang.
+Features include: completion, validations, formatters, diagnostics, cheat-sheets, code-actions, generation of files,
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [bitloops/bitloops-language](https://github.com/bitloops/bitloops-language) - Open-source transpiled programming language that helps you write clean code, well-designed systems, and build high-quality software that is testable, auditable and maintainable.
 Like what you see?
 Don
 - [skytable/skytable](https://github.com/skytable/skytable) - Skytable is a modern scalable NoSQL database with BlueQL, designed for performance, scalability and flexibility.
 Skytable gives you spaces, models, data types, complex collections and more to build po